kubernetes/enhancements/keps/sig-scheduling/1923-prefer-nominated-node/README.md

 ### Goals

-In the case where `pod.Status.NominatedNodeName` is set for an incoming pod, the scheduler will evaluate the nominated node first; if the nominated node doesn't fit the pod, the scheduling cycle will continue to evaluate the rest of the nodes in the cluster just like we do today.
+Prefer scheduling a pod to its `.status.nominatedNodeName` if set, if the nominated node doesn't fit the pod, the scheduling cycle will continue to evaluate the rest of the nodes in the cluster just like we do today.

 ## Proposal